mmilenkoski/detecting_higgs_bosson/README.md

 ```

 ## Project Structure
+The project is organized as follows:
     .
     ├── utils                    # Utilization files for preprocessing, training and evaluation.
     │   ├── helpers.py           # Helper functions for loading data, making predictions, and creating submission files.
     │   ├── hyperparameters.py   # Functions for accessing the best hyperparameters obtained from holdout validation.
     │   ├── implementations.py   # Implementations of required machine learning models.
     │   └── preprocessing.py     # Data cleaning and feature engineering functions.
+    ├── README.md                # README file
     └── run.py                   # Script for training the optimal model, and creating a file with final predictions.

 ## Running